cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/network-options/dhcp/dhcp-server.md

 {{<render file="connector/_account-id-api-key" >}}

-1. Create a `GET` request [using the API](/api/operations/magic-wan-connectors-lans-list-lans) to list your existing LANs.

-2. Create a [`PUT` request](/api/operations/magic-wan-connectors-lans-update-lan) to update the LAN where you want to enable DHCP server:
+Create a [`PUT` request](/api/operations/magic-wan-connectors-lans-update-lan) to update the LAN where you want to enable DHCP server:

 Example: